 The live plants require phytosanitary certificates to sell to other countries.
 In many cases, the online seller would not have these certificates as it cost more than the actual price to get the certificate for each plant delivery.

 Therefore, you cannot find a genuine plant at a lower price.

 Can Aquarium Plants Survive without Light?

 Most aquarium plants can survive without light for more than 5 to 7 days in a fully packed box container.
-However, some species of the plant are delicate, and they would require sunlight after few days.
+However, some species of plants are delicate, and they would require sunlight after a few days.
 So they usually survive for approx 3 days.

 How long can aquarium plants survive without light?

 It depends on the type of plan.
 The survival rate of the plant in the dark is high in most plants.
 Generally, all the plants can survive for 3 days max.
 Even if food and water are not provided, it can the roots will be instances that can later grow when they are planted in the ground.

 One of the important aspects that prevent the plant from growing is the temperature change.
 When you have a plant that goes through a sudden temperature change during shipping would die in transit.

 Some plant species such as Amazon Sword, Java Fern, and Moneywort would survive for the week without proper light.
 On the other hand, the delicate aquarium plants for which the light is essential for producing food, including the Ludwigia, and Marsh mermaid weed, are susceptible to environmental change.